 Another example, we worked with defense attorneys in New York on the sentencing of a businessman who operated hotels and restaurants in a significant political contribution case.
 Facing 46-months incarceration, using our FSSA, we were able to effectively demonstrate to the court how a percentage of similarly situated defendants were sentenced to probation, why our client was deserving of the same consideration and further developed a custom community service plan, which involved the job training and placement for youthful offenders returning from prison.
 The Federal Judge agreed with our recommendation, plan and sentenced our client to probation and 1,000 hours of community service.

 Reduce Any Sentence By 18 Months or More!

-Too many offenders like Brian have to live with regret and end up serving unnecessary time because they fail to properly prepare for sentencing and incarceration.
-Our NCIA criminal justice experts can make all the difference between a successful outcome and one that is unbearable.
-First and foremost, in concert with counsel we do everything in our power to prevent our clients from ever seeing the inside of a prison.
-However, in those cases where a prison term cannot be avoided, we make sure that our clients serve the shortest possible sentence at the best facility given their individual needs, while at the same time providing the greatest opportunity for early release.
+Too many offenders like David have to live with regret and end up serving unnecessary time because they fail to properly prepare for sentencing, federal prison and position themselves for beneficial programs like the RDAP.
+Don’t become another statistic; take an active role in your defense and get advice from experienced professionals.
+First and foremost, in concert with counsel we do everything in our power to prevent our clients from ever seeing the inside of a federal prison.
+However, in those cases where a prison term cannot be avoided, we make sure that our clients serve their sentence at the best facility given their individual needs, while at the same time providing the greatest opportunity for early release.